-I always remember drawing and listening to music as a child.
-My Dad had a huge record collection from rock, ambient, singing whales, all genres.
+I remember drawing and listening to music as a child.
+My father had a huge record collection from rock, ambient, singing whales, and much more.
 I would pick out a record and listen closely, read the lyrics and study the album art work.
-That’s when he started calling me Mono, because I loved his stereo so much.
-He still calls me Mono.
+That’s when he started calling me Mono, because I loved his stereo.
+So, I sign my work Mono.

-Then there was my Great-Grandmother Jo Snider of Whidbey Is.
-WA.
-She was an oil painter who painted the sea, birds, flowers, still life, mountains, and garden scenes.
-She gave me lessons on how to use oils and we painted together.
-I was young then about 10.
-She took me to her local Greenbank art classes, many artists painted in those classes.
+I grew up drawing and watching family members making their art and it just stuck with me.
+My Great-Grandmother Jo Snider of Whidbey Is.
+WA was an oil painter who painted the sea, birds, flowers, still life, mountains, and garden scenes.
+She gave me lessons on how to use oils and we painted together starting around 10 years old.
+She took me to her local Greenbank WA oil painting classes.
 Her artwork is in homes all over the Puget Sound.
 She was a huge influence for me.

 At 19 I attended the School of Visual Concepts in Seattle for a short period, but long enough to really give me the art bug permanently.
 I had an oil class where we focused on figure drawing and exploring abstract art, then went into stretching and prepping our own canvas.
 My Aunt Brenda and Uncle Bob Pepper were very talented illustrators from Brooklyn, NY.
 Their art was used on book covers, album covers, cards, games, magazines, etc. One famous game my uncle designed was the artwork for the 1979 game Dark Tower.
 I always looked up to them and they wrote me letters encouraging me and gave me advice.